 Way up the line from Maine.

 While here in Maryland -- the Tundra rolls onto the drive.
 It gleams in the dew-laden air.
 Alerted by the gravel crunching under its 18-inch Michelins, squirrels dart from its path.
 Still the Toyota trundles onward.
 Its immense presence draws near.
 Electronically-controlled four-wheel discs bring it to a halt.
 Its 5.7-liter V8 idles.

 From nearby trees, the squirrels watch as I circumnavigate the thing.
 They note its newly enlarged and integrated headlights, fashionably straight body creases and 5.5-foot bed.

-The critters return to their bullet-headed pursuits while I, bearer of the reviewer's burden, pause to blink at the Tundra's front end.
-The grille is massive, its tiers of chrome bars disappearing into the gaping maw of an integrated, yet hood-mounted, air-scoop.
+The critters return to their bullet-headed pursuits while I, bearer of the reviewer's burden, pause to blink at the Tundra's massive front end.
+The grille rises menacingly, its tiers of chrome bars disappearing into the gaping maw of an integrated, yet hood-mounted, air-scoop.
 The effect is ghastly -- yet I cannot turn away.

 | MechaToyota: The 2014 Tundra LTD CrewMax 4x4|